jkbonfield/htslib/BGZF2.md

 too, so we can extend it with additional key/value meta-data (one of which is file type).]

+[TODO: this breaks pzstd detection.
+Maybe we should make the initial pzstd frame bigger and merge in with this?
+Does that work?
+It looks likely not as it only reads 12 bytes in contrib/pzstd/SkippableFrame.cpp]

 The header frame has magic number 0x184D2A5B.
 The data contents are an uncompressed copy of the first data bytes, used for file format detection.
 There is no fixed limit on this